them4ra/pandemic-levyraati/README.md

 - Songs within themes can be ranked from best to worst.
 - A Feature Request system with basic ticketing functions.
 - Songs are listed as YouTube links and the site can grab thumbnails of the videos.
 - Simple recommendation system based on given scores.

+# Ideas for the future
+In retrospect, instead of having a 0-10 rating, a thumbs up/thumbs down rating system might be a little better, with double thumbs up/ double thumbs down for songs you really liked.
+By user request I am retaining the 0-10 rating system though.
+I would also like to leverage the YouTube API more to get more information into the Pandemic Levyraati pages.